Addleshaw Goddard: Ranking and recent awards

 According to The Lawyer, a British legal newspaper, Addleshaw Goddard was ranked 15th largest law firm in the UK by turnover in 2006.
 It was ranked 91st in the world by the same periodical.
 Two years later the firm remained ranked 15th nationally (by turnover) in The Lawyer's UK 200 Annual Report.
-More recently Addleshaw Goddard ranked 23th in The Lawyer's top 200 firms in 2020.
+More recently Addleshaw Goddard ranked 19th in The Lawyer's top 200 firms in 2023.

 The firm was also placed 91st in The Times newspaper's 'Top 100 Graduate Employers' for 2008.
 In March 2008 it was placed 40th in the Sunday Times '100 Best Companies to Work For' in the UK.
 The firm is the only law firm to also be included in the newspaper's Top 50 Places Where Women Want to Work, and the Top 100 Graduate Employers rankings as well as the 100 Best Companies.
 The ranking rose 43 places since the 2007 survey – one of the biggest improvements by any organisation reviewed and the best in the legal sector.

 The firm is an FT Innovative Lawyers Award winner, which recognises its pioneering approach to legal services.
 In 2020, Addleshaw Goddard won the Real Estate Team of the Year award delivered by Legal Business.

-In 2022, Addleshaw Goddard has been ranked as a Top 10 law firms by Acritas (now part of Thomson Reuters) in their 2022 UK Law Firm Brand Index.
+In 2022, Addleshaw Goddard was ranked as a Top 10 law firms by Acritas (now part of Thomson Reuters) in their 2022 UK Law Firm Brand Index.
+In 2023, Addleshaw Godard were named as the winner of the AllAboutLaw 'Most Popular Law Firm' award.

-The Legal 500 (2021) listed 115 practice areas and ranked 40 Tier 1 rankings across the UK offices.
+The Legal 500 (2026) listed ranked 48 Tier 1 rankings across the UK offices and 245 lawyers have been individually recognised, including 194 in the Hall of Fame, Leading Partners, and Next Generation categories, and 34 Leading Associates.
 The Chambers Guide (2019) ranked 38 Tier 1 rankings across the UK offices and recognised lawyers in the UK, Asia and the Middle East in more than 40 different disciplines.